Mansarix/sisha_Code_Generator/README.md

 ## ✨ Overview

-**Sisha CRUD Generator** is a lightweight yet powerful T4-based code generator that automatically scaffolds a complete Admin Panel and CRUD architecture from your existing domain models.
+**Sisha Code Generator** is a lightweight yet powerful T4-based code generator that automatically scaffolds a complete Admin Panel and CRUD architecture from your existing domain models.

 It eliminates repetitive boilerplate code and helps you rapidly build structured ASP.NET Core applications.